Rizvan Umarov

-Rizvan Sarutdinoviç Umarov (born 5 April 1993) is a professional footballer who plays as a centre forward for Rotor Volgograd.
+Rizvan Sarutdinoviç Umarov (born 5 April 1993) is a professional footballer who plays as a centre forward for Dynamo Saint Petersburg.

 Born in Russia, he represented Azerbaijan at international level.

 Club career

 Born in Stavropol, Russia, Umarov has played club football in Russia and Spain for SDYuSShOR Zenit, Castellón, Elche Ilicitano, Anzhi and Dynamo Saint Petersburg.

 On 30 June 2014, Umarov signed with Russian Football National League club Dynamo Saint Petersburg.

 On 18 February 2016, Umarov signed with Meistriliiga club JK Narva Trans.

 International career

 He made his international debut for Azerbaijan in 2012.